 Days after, the same bully and classmate ended up killing his father due to a hit and run accident.
-Since the classmate came from a powerful family, Saeroyi ended up going to jail instead.
+Since the classmate came from an influential family, Saeroyi ended up going to jail instead.
 These all happened because Saeroyi refused to bow to them.

 Despite experiencing rough roads along the way, Saeroyi was victorious in the end.
 All of Jang Dae Hee’s misdeeds were exposed.
 In the last episode, Dae Hee ended up kneeling in front of Saeroyi.
 DanBam Pub and Itaewon Class Co.
 (IC Co.) already owned a large percentage of Jangga Co.

-Enter Yi-Seo, played by Kim Da Mi, DanBam’s self-appointed manager who is a popular blogger with superb skills and a high IQ.
-She is the main propeller to the business’ growth.
+Enter Yi-Seo, played by Kim Da Mi, DanBam’s self-appointed manager, who is a popular blogger with superb skills and a high IQ.
+She is the main propeller of the business’ growth.
 On Episode 1, Yi-Seo is seen talking to her psychiatrist, which makes her imperfect too.
 She is also known to be a sociopath.